HafizFasih/icp-book/icp-book/docs/part2-history/04-partition-of-bengal-1905.md

 - The British recognition of Muslim-majority areas suggested their separate identity would be respected

 :::tip
-For Muslims, the Partition of Bengal was a transformative moment - it moved them from being a minority seeking protection to a majority with political power in their own province.
+For Muslims, the Partition of Bengal was a life-changing moment - it moved them from being a minority seeking protection to a majority with political power in their own province.
 :::

 ### 4. Hindu Reaction (Strong Opposition)